-Efforts have been made during the identification of the transmission line routes to ensure that the paths are routed in areas with minimal settlements as possible to avoid land acquisition or displacement.
-In case of land acquisition or displacement as consequence of construction of sub-stations and transmission lines, the PAPs will be compensated as per RAP/ARAP that will be prepared.
+Efforts have been made during the identification of the line routes and the substation to ensure that the paths are routed in areas with minimal settlements as possible to avoid land acquisition or displacement.
+In case of land acquisition or displacement as consequence of rehabilitation of sub-station and distribution lines, the PAPs will be compensated as per RAP/ARAP that will be prepared.

-Establishing/Pegging Final Alignment of Transmission Line
+Establishing/Pegging Final Alignment of distribution line

-The first site activities before mobilisation of equipment will be final survey and soil investigations required for final design of line and tower foundations.
-After determining tower locations, and before commencement of civil works the Contractor will make a terrain reconnaissance which may include rock drilling tests at each tower location.
+The first site activities before mobilisation of equipment will be final survey and soil investigations required for final design of line, tower and substations foundations.
+After determining tower locations and before commencement of civil works the contractor will make a terrain reconnaissance which may include rock drilling tests at each tower location.
 This provides a final opportunity to make minor realignments to the route to avoid any further environmental and social impacts.